MichaelSchneeberger/rxbp/README.md

 ### Transforming operators

-- `execute_on` - inject new scheduler that is used to subscribe Flowable
+- `filter` - emits only those element for which the given predicate holds
+- `first` - emits the first element only
 - `flat_map` - flattens a Flowable of Flowables
 - `map` - applies a function to each element emitted by the Flowable
-- `observe_on` - schedules element emitted by the Flowable on a dedicated scheduler
 - `pairwise` - pairing two consecutive elements emitted by the Flowable
+- `repeat_first` - repeat the first element by the Flowable forever (until disposed)
+- `scan` - Applies an accumulator function over a Flowable sequence and returns each intermediate result.
 - `share` - exposes a multicast flowable that allows multible subscriptions
-- `first` - emits the first element only
-- `repeat_first` - repeat the first element by the Flowable forever (until disposed)
 - `zip_with_index` - The same as `map`, except that the selector function takes index in addition to the value

 ### Combining operators

+- `concat` - consecutively subscribe each Flowable after the previous Flowable completes
-- `controlled_zip` - combines the elements emitted by two flowables into pairs in a controlled sequence.
+- `controlled_zip` - combines the elements emitted by two Flowables into pairs in a controlled sequence.
+- `match` - combines the elements emitted by two Flowables into matching pairs.
-- `zip` - combines the elements emitted by two flowables into pairs in a strict sequence.
+- `zip` - combines the elements emitted by two Flowables into pairs in a strict sequence.

+### Other operators

+- `debug` - prints debug messages to the console
+- `execute_on` - inject new scheduler that is used to subscribe Flowable
+- `observe_on` - schedules element emitted by the Flowable on a dedicated scheduler

 ### Create a rx Observable